yashrajd/bcap/README.md

 **Miners**: Initially, Miners showed low support for segwit activation.
 However, as the market demonstrated weak demand for competing proposals like Bitcoin Unlimited and SegWit2x, Miners faced increasing pressure to signal readiness for segwit.
 84% of hashpower in 2017 also supported the New York Agreement which ultimately did not gain enough traction to reach consensus.[^17]

 **Economic Nodes**: Exchanges like Bitfinex listed futures markets for Bitcoin Unlimited and SegWit2x, allowing price discovery that highlighted the economic viability (or lack thereof) of these forks.
 As the viability of these forks faded, Economic Nodes upgraded to support segwit, further solidifying its position as the preferred upgrade path.
 Economic Nodes also decided how to list these forks, overwhelmingly opting to list them under separate symbols.
-Major Economic Nodes also supported the New York Agreement but when faced with grassroots backlash, the proposal was wound down.[^18]
+Major Economic Nodes also supported the New York Agreement, but when faced with grassroots backlash, the proposal was wound down.[^18]

 **Investors**: Investors expressed their preferences by trading futures contracts for the different forks.
 The strong sell-off in futures for SegWit2x and Bitcoin Unlimited indicated a clear market preference for not changing bitcoin consensus rules, pressuring other stakeholders to align with this preference.
-Some large holders of bitcoin at the time support the New York Agreement but given the lack of consensus, the proposal was wound down.[^19]
+Some large holders of bitcoin at the time support the New York Agreement, but given the lack of consensus, the proposal was wound down.[^19]

 ![chain_split_tokens](img/chain_split_tokens.png)

 **Users and Developers**: Users and developers advocated for segwit on social media, forums, and other venues.
-Users also supported a User Activated Soft Fork (nodes would reject blocks that did not signal segwit) but the impact of the UASF client was minimal as “there were major exchanges and other businesses that were neutral or even spoke against the initiative, citing divergences in opinions and concerns of a potential split in the network.”[^20] Users and developers played a role in rejecting the New York Agreement.[^21]
+Users also supported a User Activated Soft Fork (nodes would reject blocks that did not signal segwit), but the impact of the UASF client was minimal as “there were major exchanges and other businesses that were neutral or even spoke against the initiative, citing divergences in opinions and concerns of a potential split in the network.”[^20] Users and developers played a role in rejecting the New York Agreement.[^21]

 **Influencers**: Prominent voices in the community played a crucial role in advocating for and against segwit, shaping the broader debate and influencing the decisions of other stakeholders.
 Influencers and media outlets also played a role in helping reject the New York Agreement.[^22]